BasFaggingerAuer/retrogauntlet/README.md

 # Retro Gauntlet

 Retro Gauntlet is a wrapper for the [libretro](https://www.libretro.com/) API to host and join races of your favorite retro games locally or over the internet.
+Please also see the [RetroArch](https://github.com/libretro/RetroArch) and [WTFweg](https://github.com/mudlord/WTFweg) libretro frontends.

 ![Example lobby](lobby.png)